Frequently Asked Questions

 joined the radiation laboratory and worked on the design and development of

-various millimetre wave components, at the same time successfully completing an MSc in Microwaves and Modern
+various microwave and millimetre wave components, at the same time successfully completing an MSc in Microwaves and Optical Engineering

 at University College London.
 Over the next few years he held various senior